Do you know why we have 435 representatives in the House?

 THE CASE FOR ACTION

-Top Five Reasons why 435 is the wrong number.
+Five Reasons why 435 is the wrong number.

 1. Congress is overwhelmed.

-2. Americans lack access to their representatives.
+2. Americans lack access to and accountability with their representatives.

 With nearly 800,000 constituents per member, meaningful contact between citizens and their elected officials has become vanishingly rare.
+Most Americans have never contacted their rep, and many who have received little more than a form response.

-A lack of genuine political representation leads to radicalization at the extremes — the predictable result of a system that leaves millions without a real voice.
+A lack of genuine political representation leads people to radicalization at the extremes — the predictable result of a system that leaves millions without a real voice.
+Uncapping the house allows all the voices in America to be heard and informed, strengthening the relationship between the people and their representatives and rebuilding trust in government.
+It incentivizes good leadership by making government about responsibility over power.

 It doesn’t have to be this way